Multimedia

 Continues to develop and explore post-production design and delivery of digital video and audio for multimedia projects and television.
 Continues to build upon the basic techniques of video editing, color correction, audio development, media compression formats and codecs for video delivery using industry standard software.
 Analyzes, evaluates, and critiques existing video projects.
 Prerequisite: MM 235.
 Audit available.

-Introduces concepts and processes for design and creation of virtual 2D and 3D spaces for wide-ranging and changing purposes: simulation, art, education, research, utility, architectural modeling, games, advertising, storytelling and other current or emerging applications.
-Covers the Unity 3D engine and foundational scripting concepts and practices.
+Covers foundational game engine workflows, scripting concepts, and best practices.
+Introduces concepts and processes for design and creation of 2D and 3D spaces for games and wide-ranging applications: art, education, simulation, architectural visualization, interactive storytelling and other current or emerging applications.
 Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.

 MM 246.
 Post-Production Sound for Video.
 2 Credits.